mearlboro/Synch.Live/setup/README.md

 # Quickstart Synch.Live player

+The code and files in this directory are used to quickstart an SD card running Raspberry Pi OS Lite for a Synch.Live player hat.
+The steps are described in detail [here](https://mis.pm/synch-live-part-4#player-setup).

+### Network

+This setup expects a particular network configuration, on the subnet `192.168.100.0/24`.
+The router's IP address is assumed to be `192.168.100.1`.
+The IP addresses for the players are statically allocated, such that the machine with the hostname `player1` will be found at `192.168.100.101`.

+Make sure that you modify lines 6 and 7 of the file `boot/wpa_supplicant.conf` with the network name (SSID) and password of your WiFi network.

+### SSH keys

-You should first generate an SSH key for all players, by running the command below (with your preferred passphrase)
+You should first generate an SSH key which will be used to communicate with all players, by running the command below (with your preferred passphrase):

         ssh-keygen -t ed25519 -N "passphrase" -C "$(whoami)@synch.live" -f .ssh/synchlive

+### Instructions

 Then, for each player headset that needs to be deployed: